orefash/partnership_manager/README.md

 </table>

 ## Demo
-Here is a working live demo :  http://kingfash.pythonanywhere.com You can login using; email: admin@admin.com password: admin
+Here is a working live demo :  http://kingfash.pythonanywhere.com (under maintenance) You can login using; email: admin@admin.com password: admin

 ## Technologies